Traveling from Kentucky to Illinois for the Abortion Pill

 Here are practical tips for planning your trip from Kentucky:

-- Travel time: The drive is about 5 hours each way from Louisville.
-Consider arriving the evening before and staying at a hotel near the clinic.
-Westchester, Hillside, and Oak Brook all have affordable options.
+- Travel time: The drive is about 5 hours each way from Louisville, so think about arriving the evening before and staying at a hotel near the clinic.
+Westchester, Hillside, and Oak Brook all have lower-cost options.

 - Appointment length: Plan to be at the clinic for about one hour.

-- What to bring: Valid photo ID (your Kentucky license is fine), payment of $380 (cash or card), a pad, comfortable clothing, a snack, and water.
+- What to bring: A valid photo ID (your Kentucky license is fine), payment of $380 (cash or card), a pad, comfortable clothing, a snack, and water.

-- Driving: You can drive yourself.
-The medication you take at the clinic (mifepristone) does not cause drowsiness or impair driving.
-However, if you are making the round trip in one day, consider bringing someone to share the driving.
+- Driving: You can drive yourself, because the pill you take at the clinic (mifepristone) does not make you drowsy or affect your driving.
+If you are making the round trip in one day, though, consider bringing someone to share the driving.

-- Support person: You are welcome to bring a companion, but it is not required.
+- Support person: You are welcome to bring someone, but you do not have to.

-- Second medication: You will take misoprostol at home in Kentucky 24 to 48 hours after your appointment.
-Plan to be at home with access to a bathroom, a heating pad, and ibuprofen for that day.
+- Second medicine: You will take misoprostol at home in Kentucky 24 to 48 hours after your visit.
+Plan to be home that day with a bathroom close by, a heating pad, and ibuprofen.

 What about the follow-up visit?

-A follow-up visit is typically scheduled 1 to 2 weeks after your initial appointment to confirm the abortion is complete.
-This visit is included in the $380 cost.
+A follow-up visit is usually scheduled 1 to 2 weeks after your first appointment.
+It confirms the abortion is complete and is included in the $380 cost.

-Given the 5-hour drive, a return trip for the follow-up may be difficult.
-Discuss this with the provider at your first appointment.
-In some cases, the clinic may be able to arrange a phone or video follow-up, or coordinate with a healthcare provider closer to your home in Kentucky.
+Because of the 5-hour drive, a return trip may be hard, so talk about this with the doctor at your first visit.
+In some cases the clinic can set up a phone or video follow-up, or work with a healthcare provider closer to your home in Kentucky.

-The follow-up is an important part of the process.
-It confirms that the abortion is complete and that you are recovering normally.
-Even if an in-person return visit is not possible, do not skip this step.
-Work with the clinic to find an alternative that works for you.
+The follow-up matters because it confirms the abortion is complete and that you are healing normally.
+Even if you cannot return in person, do not skip this step.
+Work with the clinic to find an option that fits.

 How do I schedule an appointment?

 Same-day, evening, and weekend appointments are available.
 The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The abortion pill costs $380, which covers your provider appointment, ultrasound, both medications, and follow-up visit.
+The abortion pill costs $380, which covers your doctor visit, ultrasound, both medicines, and follow-up visit.

 How long is the drive from Louisville to the clinic?